Learning how to make homemade cheddar cheese popcorn will change snacktime forever! Enjoy it on movie night or at the holidays!

 How do you get cheese to stick to popcorn?

-But to get the cheese powder to stick to the popcorn, you will need to first coat it in melted butter that has been slightly cooled.
+To get the cheese powder to stick to the popcorn, you will need to first coat it in melted butter that has been slightly cooled.

 Feel free to substitute vegan butter here if you like!